Singapore's founding leaders could not be intimidated into compromising its interests, successors have not forgotten lesson: SM Lee

 It was this decision that led to talks between the Tunku's deputy, Tun Razak, and Dr Goh from mid-July.

-Mr Lee Kuan Yew directed Mr E W Barker to draft the separation documents soon after that first meeting, and his aim was to strengthen Singapore's position politically and compel the federal government to grant Singapore greater autonomy.
+Mr Lee Kuan Yew directed Mr E W Barker to draft the separation documents soon after that first meeting, and Mr Lee Kuan Yew's aim was to strengthen Singapore's position politically and compel the federal government to grant Singapore greater autonomy.

 He instructed Dr Goh to press for a looser constitutional rearrangement within Malaysia, and that separation would be an option only if Singapore could not get an agreement.